kaievns/the-log/posts/lead/drafts/people-management-101.md

 had agreed on bla, why am I seeing not bla?" in those conversations.

 When people do what they're supposed to do, feedback is easy; probably my favourite part of the job, actually.
-You just hand out some gold stars, and move onto the next batch of fires to put down.
+You just hand out some gold stars, say "thank you", and move onto the next batch of fires to put down.

 When, on the other hand, things aren't going so smoothly, that is where you need to be most diligent and consistent.
 Coincidently this is where the first time